eugenia1984/english/glossary.md

 - **Currently** comes from current meaning happening now.
 Adding -ly turns an adjective into an adverb.
 For example: ``She is currently reading a book`` (She is reading a book now)

 - **Cybersecurity** is about keeping computers and online information safe.
 It stops bad people from stealing or damaging what's on computers and the internet.
+Cybersecurity refers to the practice of protecting systems, networks, and programs from digital attacks.
+It ensures that sensitive information and critical systems are safe from unauthorized access or damage.
+For example:

 ---